top of page

 Matthew J. Palm - Contact Reporter, Orlando Sentinel Theater Critic

 At the Playhouse, the show is boosted by Roy Alan’s light-as-air choreography and winkingly nostalgic direction, a top-notch cast and Ned Wilkinson’s orchestrations, which can make a trio of musicians sound like a chamber orchestra.
-(Wilkinson is a big part of that as he goes from instrument to instrument with aplomb.)

 REVIEW OF SOAP OPERA, Orlando International Fringe Festival